Meet Our Team

 “I love working at SEAHEC it is a peaceful atmosphere, being part of an organization that is so deeply committed to making a difference brings a sense of fulfillment and purpose.
 It’s truly inspiring to be surrounded by such passionate and driven individuals, all working toward a common goal of improving public health."

-Migrant Healthcare Program Manager
+Program Manager

 Christine Ashimwe, MGHD

+She is a passionate advocate for global health equity and social justice who has dedicated her life and career to improving the health and well-being of underserved populations around the world.
 Her tireless efforts continue to make a profound difference in the lives of vulnerable populations she has impacted worldwide.
-She embodies the spirit of compassion and empathy that defines her as a true global public health advocate.
+She embodies the spirit of empathy and compassion that defines her as a true global public health advocate.
 She is known for her ability to bring together stakeholders towards a common goal of access to healthcare because she believes that HEALTH is a HUMAN RIGHT.
-She spends her free time being Kimberly, Khloe, and Kiera’s mom and mentoring young women and girls.

 Community Health Worker